Skip to content

 • Tenant Databases: Each tenant has an isolated database with their own data

-3.1 Migrate Central Database
+3.1 Migrate and Seed Central Database

 bash